 As you develop your library, you should create separate unit tests in the

-directory that ensure your HTCache
+tests directory that ensure your HTCache library works correctly.

 These tests should cover the following:

-You should have tests that verify the behavior of the constructor, put
+You should have tests that verify the behavior of the constructor, put,

-methods of the HTCache
+and get methods of the HTCache class.

-You should have tests that verify the behavior of the constructor, put
+You should have tests that verify the behavior of the constructor, put,

-methods of the HTPage
+and get methods of the HTPage class.

 You should have tests that verify the behavior of the eviction policies

-of the HTPage
+of the HTPage class.

 You do not need to provide additional functional tests as those are provided to you already.

-Once you have a working implementation of your HTCache
+Once you have a working implementation of your HTCache library, you

 should use the provided applications along with your fibonacci program to